xlladdins/xll24/README.md

 ## Register

-Functions are added to Excel by _register_ing them.
+Functions are added to Excel by _registering_ them.
 You must specify the signature (return type and argument types) of the C function, its name, and the name Excel will use to call it.